cdreetz/sop/utsa-ms-cs3.md

 undergrad where these new concepts made me think about the world in entirely new ways and it made me extremely excited.
 I started reading every new paper I saw published on SOTA language modeling methods and started studying the CS224U Natural Language Understanding lectures from Stanford.

+Moving forward my research interests can largely fall into the ideas of MoEs for foundation models, distillation and task specific fine tuning paired with distillation to size down large models to fit on edge devices, and model interpretability.

 Fine tuning and hardware.
 CS concepts becoming more and more important from both a hardware persepctive and a low level code perspective.
 Learning CUDA.
 Learning about floating points and